 If you’re not starting every website project with the copy first, you’re losing money and time.

-In this article, I'll explain.
+In this article, I'll explain why.

 Speed and Efficiency

-When it comes to web design, time is everything.
+When it comes to website design, time is everything.
 Clients want their websites up and running as quickly as possible, and designers want to sign off so they can move on to the next project.

 Copy Leads Design